osenco/mpesa/README.md

 try {
     return $res = STK::send($phone, $amount, $reference);

-    // Do something with $res, like save to DB with the $res['MerchantRequestID'] as key.
+    // Do something with $res, like save to DB with the $res["MerchantRequestID"] as key.
 } catch (\Throwable $th) {
     return $th;
 }